ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

     There is no corresponding `ImagesClassList[]` setting in eZ Platform.
 So even though you have customer image classes, you don't need to configure this in the eZ Platform configuration when migrating.

-If you later realize that you provided the convert script with incorrect image content type identifiers, it is perfectly safe to re-execute the command as long as you use the `--fix-embedded-images-only`.
+If you later realize that you provided the convert script with incorrect image content type identifiers, it's perfectly safe to re-execute the command as long as you use the `--fix-embedded-images-only`.

 So, if you first ran the command: